georgiee/origami/LOG.md

 This means: My indices are not the same as in the given file format (I think because I'm not tidying up empty polygons yet) and even if I manually select the correct polygon index to reflect it is just doing nothing.
 So back to debug mode.
 But that's half of the fun isn't it ?! 🙌

+Funny bug in `reflectIndex`.
+I don't break the inner loop over the selection.
+So I basically search over every index.
+Then I iterate over the whole list of involved polygons (selected). if some of them contains the vertex it's involved in the selected polygon folding action.
+But if I don't cancel the inner loop I immediately reflect my vertex back and nothign happens.
+Stupid🤦‍♀️

+Ok it seems that every base function (reflect, fold) is working now.
+Reading the existing save files form the other app works too but the index still mismatch.
+I will look into this next time working on this.
+I'm eager to do so, because my UI sucks at the moment.
+It is easier to use an existing set of folding commands instead of building my own set from my paper origami sources.

 ## 170516
 Problem: NULL Error when raycasting.
 But only when I'm using the very large setup to match the 400x400 setup from the original sources.
 Solution: Raycasting is using the camera position (as I set it with setFromCamera).
 In my setup the camera is at 100.
 So if I rotate the object